bluejazzCHN/python-flask-web/readme.md

     db.session.commit()

 ## Run App

     python manage.py runserver

 ## Tips

 * all main() point of app exit in the top level of flaskweb,for example test.py is testcase main entry, tests fold include many testcases. manage.py is app main entry.
+* A standlone file include all code is simple but not good, and the reasonable structure looks like the above example.

 ### Privacy Statement
 The [Microsoft Enterprise and Developer Privacy Statement]() describes the privacy statement of this software.